makersacademy/CV/README.md

 I am a graduate of Makers, a 12-week, selective developer bootcamp in London.
 I’m currently working on
 a couple of React projects and taking a top-up React course at Makers to improve my front-end skills.
-I’ve done most of my learning in Ruby/Rails and have also written projects in JavaScript and Swift.
+I’ve done most of my learning in Ruby/Rails and have written projects in JavaScript and Swift.
 I’m also learning to make beautiful scrollytelling web pages with HTML and CSS.
 I really enjoy pair
 programming and teamwork, and have completed several group projects with Agile practices and a
 rigorous workflow.